Comprehensive Metabolic Panel (CMP)

 After a vial of blood has been drawn, the needle is removed to finish the procedure.
 The technician will usually apply a swab or bandage to stop bleeding from the puncture site.
 Some people find that their arm is tender or may have bruising after their blood is drawn, but serious or lasting effects are uncommon.

-Because you have to fast before the test, you may want to bring something with you to eat after your blood has been drawn.
-After the test is over, you can drive and return to most normal activities.
+Because you have to fast before the test, you may want to bring something to eat after your blood has been drawn.
+After the test is over, you can drive and return to most normal activities, though you’ll need to wait at least an hour after the draw to exercise or carry heavy objects.

 Receiving test results

-The comprehensive metabolic panel is a relatively routine test, and laboratories can usually have results available within a few business days after they have received your blood sample.
+The CMP is a relatively routine test, and laboratories can usually have results available within a few business days after they have received your blood sample.

 Your doctor’s office may contact you to describe or discuss your test results.
 In many cases, you will receive your results in the mail or can access them through an online health portal.